Aditya11-git/GithubNewDemo/README.md

 This project follows **Clean Architecture** principles to ensure separation of concerns, testability, and maintainability.

 - **Restaurant.Core**
-  Contains DTO's, entities , enums , helper classes , and services.
+  Contains DTOs, entities , enums , helper classes , and services.
   This layer does not depend on any other project.

 - **Restaurant.Infrastructure**